letruong272/thememove-docs/zone/docs/support.md

 ## Before You Submit Ticket

-!> To help speed along your request, we require that you follow the steps below before posting a ticket in the help desk.
+> To help speed along your request, we require that you follow the steps below before posting a ticket in the help desk.

 **Step 1**: Please take a moment to search [the articles](https://thememove.ticksy.com/articles/), as the answer to your question is likely already in here - nearly 8 % of all tickets opened are due to the issues described in our articles.

 **Step 2**: If your question or issue has not been brought up, then please open a ticket with the following information:
 - Your live site URL that shows the issue
+- Your system information.
+You can found it in **ThemeMove Core > Tools > System Info**
 - Your WordPress login credentials
 - Did you install or update the theme?
 Using FTP or from the WordPress admin panel?
 - Error logs